VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VOLUME_BRIGHTNESS_CONTROL.md

 ## Overview

-Kai AI Assistant now includes comprehensive system-level volume and brightness controls that work seamlessly with voice commands and the GUI.
+Vatsal AI Assistant now includes comprehensive system-level volume and brightness controls that work seamlessly with voice commands and the GUI.
 Control your computer's volume and screen brightness using natural language!

 ## ✅ Features Added